hiddenmarten/helm-chart-base/README.md

 - Improve visibility of conditions and loops better within templates (the issue basically in indents)

 # Agreements:
   - no lists of dictionaries are allowed in helm chart, helm lists flow breaks the merge flow in chart inheritance
   - content of resources should go through tpl
- - `$ctx` variable should be provided as-is,
+  - `$ctx` variable should be provided as-is:
-   - it provides an easy way to get any path for .Values
+    - it provides an easy way to get any path for .Values by "val" key
+    - it provides an absolute context by "abs" key
     - updated values should be provided separately